7 tax season tips for cleaning businesses

 Don't worry if you didn't know that this year and haven’t paid your quarterly taxes.
 Plan ahead and set up regular meetings with an accountant this year so it doesn't happen again.

 4. Work with an accountant for best results

-If you do owe outstanding taxes for 2014, your accountant can help you budget to pay back taxes and penalties you may owe.
-They can also help you figure out how much to pay in quarterly taxes this year.
+If you do owe outstanding taxes for 2021, an accountant can help you budget to pay back taxes and penalties you may owe.
+Your accountant can also help you figure out how much to pay in quarterly taxes.

-Be sure to keep good records of your business income and expenses so your accountant has all the information they need to give you sound advice.
-Scheduling meetings throughout the year can help ensure your cleaning business doesn't get any nasty surprises later on.
+Be sure to keep good records of your business income and expenses so that your tax preparer has all the information they need to give you sound advice.
+Scheduling meetings throughout the year can help ensure your cleaning company doesn't get any financial surprises later on.

 5. Be careful when making business deductions

-If you run your cleaning business out of your home, you may be able to take a home-office deduction.
+If you run a cleaning service out of your home, you may be able to take a home office deduction.
 The IRS even streamlined this deduction: simply take the square footage of the home office and multiply it by $5 to calculate the amount you can write off.